 After a lot of confusion when researching information for this article some people refer to Villa d’Este as Tivoli Gardens.
 It is common to see either form in English.

 Villa d’Este is a stunning 16th-century example of Italian Renaissance architecture and gardens.
 Construction started in 1550, thanks to Cardinal Ippolito II d’Este, who after a failed bid for the papacy, became Governor of Tivoli.
 He revived many beautiful places in the area such as Hadrian’s Villa.
 Construction of Villa d’Este was almost complete at the time of his death in 1572.

 There were other renovations and additions to the property in the 1600s and by the 1800s it had fallen into ruin and long periods of not being used, so it was restored once again.
-For my fellow music fans, Franz Liszt played one of his final concerts here in 1879 and composed Giochi d’acqua a Villa d’Este for piano which a guest at the Villa.
+For my fellow music fans, Franz Liszt played one of his final concerts here in 1879 and composed Giochi d’acqua a Villa d’Este for piano.

 The villa features many impressive frescos, but (for me) the garden is where the villa really shines.
 A Renaissance style garden stuffed with green plants, statues, and intricate fountains.

 The fountains are not magical per se but they are an illusion and incredible feat of engineering.
 The 51 fountains on the property with hundreds of spouts, jets, and over 60 waterfalls all work entirely by the force of gravity.
 The water is sourced from Aniene River.

 The Oval Fountain (Fontana dell’Ovato) was the one of the first fountains built in the gardens.
 Complete with fake mountains, a statue of Sibyl Albunensa, and various jets spraying water in various directions.

 Visiting Villa d’Este